 Currently, 55% of all opioids administered on the battlefield are done so through intravenous means.
 However, not everyone has access to intravenous opioids.
 These individuals may also not be capable of swallowing pills or tablets depending on their condition.

-This means that many military personnel are left without any means of relieving their pain.
+This means that many military personnel is left without any means of relieving their pain.
 They have to suffer through it all.
 Intense pain can lead to tachycardia, sleep disturbances, pulmonary complications, increased stress, and other issues.
 It may also lead to worsening PTSD.

 It’s vital that these individuals get the help that they need immediately.
 With the approval of Dsuvia, injured military personnel will get a high dose of pain pills without having to swallow or without having to be near medical equipment capable of administering intravenous opioids.
 These individuals will quickly get the pain relief that they need in an effective manner.